WAP Systems and Labeled Subshifts: Labels and their dynamics

 Clearly,

-and so $RECUR$ is a $G_{\delta}$ subset of $\L \A \B$.
+and so $RECUR$ is a $G_{\delta}$ subset of $\LAB$.
 It is dense by Lemma \ref{labellem12xa} (b).

-$\Box$ Thus, the labels of finite type, upon which we focus most of our attention, comprise a subset of first category.
+$\Box$ Thus, the labels of finite type, upon which we focus most of our attention, comprise a subset of first category in $\LAB$.
 Since the finite labels are dense, the labels of finite type are dense.
 Thus, the set of recurrent labels has empty interior.
-As the intersection of dense $G_{\d}$ sets the set of bounded recurrent labels is a dense $G_{\d}$ set.
+As it is the intersection of two dense $G_{\d}$ sets, the set of bounded, recurrent labels is a dense $G_{\d}$ set.